© 2018 Miraculo Inc. All Rights Reserved

 Depression can be defined in many ways because it affects people differently depending on their age, gender and social environments.
 However, at the same time it can have common characteristics which are noticeable in different people.
 Early diagnosis is key to treating people successfully and helping them get back to their normal lives.

 The governing body for world health (WHO – World Health Organisation) states that depression is a serious mental condition with 7 noticeable, although not always easily noticeable, signs.
 These signs of depression range from:

 If symptoms of depression are ignored or improperly treated it could lead to disastrous consequences for the person involved and their friends and family.

-Mentioned below are typical forms of depression, their symptoms and triggers.
+We touched on some of the potential triggers of depression above, however mentioned below are typical forms of depression, their symptoms and potential triggers.

 Personality Traits – People with low esteem and morale are more susceptible to depression while facing some of the adversities of life.
 This can be traced to both genetic or hereditary factors.
 Moreover, any stressful event during childhood manifests itself later which can have profound effect on the way you think and behave.

 Postnatal Depression – This form of depression is brought on after child birth and is commonly known to affect women but can also affect men.
 It occurs when either person (mother/father) feel overwhelming pressure in regards to looking after their child both shortly after birth and during their upbringing.
 Most cases revolve around the idea of “I can’t do this” and can have disastrous effects on mother, father and baby.
 Support groups are recommended, one-on-one talk with a therapist and anti-depressants are also available to deal with this.
 However most medical institutions look for signs of this depression in the time the family are staying in the hospital and going for check ups.